 What is Return and Earn?

-The Return and Earn Scheme commences on 1 December 2017 and anyone who returns an eligible container to an approved NSW collection point will receive a 10 cent refund per container.
+The Return and Earn Scheme commenced on 1 December 2017.
+Anyone who returns an eligible container to an approved NSW collection point will receive a 10 cent refund per container.

 How do I participate?

 There will eventually be over 500 collection points across NSW.
 These may include a reverse vending machine, depot sites or be co-located with local shops, existing recycling centres or a combination of these.

 Depending on the type of collection point you visit you may receive your money directly or be given a ticket to redeem at a participating retail outlet.
 At reverse vending machines you may also have the option of donating your 10 cent refund to a pre-selected charity.

 Collection points are progressively being added to a geolocator map available on the website www.returnandearn.org.au

 .
 Collection points in the Newcastle local government area currently include the supermarket carparks of Mayfield Woolworths (corner Maitland Road and Valencia Street) and Jesmond Woolworths (28 Bluegum Road).

 Most drink containers of sizes between 150ml and 3L will be eligible, including plastic PET (#1) and HDPE (32), glass, aluminium, liquidpaperboard and steel.

 - Plain milk (or milk substitute)